LEEYJ1021/structural-signal-irrelevance/README.md

 **Figure 6(A,B) — The prediction result, and the trap hidden inside it** (`figures/make_figure6_rq2_horizon_rq3_lift.py`).
 Using only the ad group's own early signal, 14-day-ahead growth prediction achieved a respectable ρ=0.386 in leakage-free repeated-split validation.
 Adding account maturity as a feature made things *worse*, not better (ρ=0.373, Wilcoxon p=.038).
 But the LOCO cross-validation told the opposite story — a *positive* improvement (+0.034) from adding maturity.
 Which one was right?

 Panel B answers that by decomposing the improvement into within-customer and between-customer components.
 The apparent LOCO gain turned out to be almost entirely a between-customer effect — maturity was just re-injecting the same customer-level growth-level signal from §3.2 through a pooled metric, not genuinely improving ad-group-level prediction.
 Within-customer improvement was essentially zero (±0.02) across all three window combinations tested.
+This decomposition is exactly the fix documented in [`docs/METHODOLOGY_NOTES.md`, entry 5](docs/METHODOLOGY_NOTES.md#5-a-pooled-leave-one-customer-out-loco-improvement-was-initially-read-as-rq2-support-for-h2b) — a pooled LOCO improvement was initially (mis)read as H2b support before the within/between split exposed it as leakage of the RQ1 signal; the confirmatory RQ2 design now requires the *within-customer* number to be positive before crediting H2b, full stop.

 **A second equivalence test on this specific claim** (does adding maturity improve ad-group-level prediction at all, once pooled/within confounding is controlled) again returns an inconclusive verdict: TOST against a ±0.05 Spearman-ρ margin gives **p = .290 — equivalence not established.** The directional finding (own-signal is genuinely predictive; maturity's apparent contribution is a pooling artifact) is well supported; the *complete absence* of any maturity contribution at the within-customer level is not something this sample can formally certify.